Self-Care for Sports Moms: Interview with Sara Robinson

 So, really planning, what are those longer periods of time?
 “Maybe I want to do a monthly dinner with my friends, my spouse and I haven’t been going on dates.
 What’s realistic for us?
 I want to do an overnight with a friend.”
 Maybe it can’t be for six months because you’re nursing or someone’s graduating so you might have to look ahead and plan it.
 But plan it!

 A year and a half ago, I went to New York for eight days with a girlfriend.
 We were like, “Are we gonna be able to get away with this?
 This is crazy.
 How can we make this happen?”
 And we just decided, we committed, we figured it out.
 We bought plane tickets so we couldn’t back out.
 We made the plans, we did it.
 The whole time there we were like, “How did we get away with this?
 This is amazing!”
-I mean it probably won’t happen for another five years, but still, we made it happen by getting it on the calendar.
+It probably won’t happen for another five years, but we made it happen by getting it on the calendar.
 Start planning now.

 Rebecca: Amazing.
 I want to do that.
 I’m getting ready to fill my whole family calendar up with self-care.
 My husband will ask me, “What is all this stuff?”